hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ```

 ## Setting management IP
-If want to change the management IP, use the `Misc command` to configure it.
+If want to change the management IP, set with the `misc` binary and the `admin_ip set 192.168.1.1"` command.
-### admin_ip set XXX.XXX.XXX.XXX
- Write management IP.
- For example, if the management IP like `192.168.100.2`,
+For example, if the management IP like `192.168.1.1`,
 ```
-#ONT/system/misc> admin_ip set 192.168.100.2
+#ONT/system/misc> admin_ip set 192.168.1.1
 ```

-### admin_mask set XXX.XXX.XXX.XXX
- Write management IP netmask.
+If want to change the management IP NetMask, set with the `misc` binary and the `admin_mask set 255.255.255.0"` command.
- For example, if the management IP like `255.255.0.0`,
+For example, if the management IP like `255.255.255.0`,
 ```
-#ONT/system/misc> admin_mask set 255.255.0.0
+#ONT/system/misc> admin_mask set 255.255.255.0
 ```